 So you’ve met someone.
 And things seem to be going well.
-You’ve had a couple dates, and this other person seems to think you’re pretty cool.
+You’ve had a couple of dates, and this other person seems to think you’re pretty cool.
 You haven’t managed to scare them away yet, and you find them to be wonderfully intriguing.
 You’re slowly revealing your quirks, and somehow they seem to find the strange things you do endearing.

 For the first time in a while, you may be happy with where things are headed, but in the back of your mind, you’re dreading the chance of another situation where it didn’t work out.
 As your relationship progresses, what quirks are red flags?
 How do you keep a good thing going?